roytam1/palemoon27/js/src/doc/Debugger/Debugger-API.md

   JavaScript effective on the web can be brought to bear in crafting tools for developers.
-As is expected of JavaScript APIs, `Debugger` is a *sound* interface: using (or even misusing) `Debugger` should never cause Gecko to crash.
+As is expected of JavaScript APIs, `Debugger` is a *sound* interface: using (or even misusing) `Debugger` should never cause Goanna to crash.
 Errors throw proper JavaScript exceptions.

 - It is an *intra-thread* debugging API.
 Both the debuggee and the code using `Debugger` to observe it must run in the same thread.
 Cross-thread,